scooter99boston/bbu-gf/docs/gf_controlled/governing_bodies.md

 * **Charter Approval Date**: 2020-xx-xx
 * **Charter Location**: [Membership Committee Charter]()
 * **Meeting Page Location**: [Membership Committee Meeting Page]()
+* **Suggested Participant Skills**: Passion and willingness to learn of the foundational concepts of a public identity utility.
+Candidate should have strong communication and presentation skills.
+Persistent negotiation tactics are a plus.
+Basic tools like Google Docs, MS-Excel and MS-Word are required.

 ### Finance Committee
 The Chair of this committee MUST be a representative of the Steward community.